-This two-day on-site laboratory session will enhance students’ knowledge and skills in the hands-on, evidence-based management of the pediatric patient with musculoskeletal conditions that impact growth and development and restrict participation.
+This two-day on-site laboratory session will enhance students’ knowledge and skills in the hands-on, evidence-based management of pediatric patients with musculoskeletal conditions that impact growth and development and restrict participation.
 Evidence-based examination, medical screening, use of outcome measures, diagnostic testing for patients with both congenital and acquired musculoskeletal pathology will be discussed, as well as examining selected interventions for pediatric patients.
 Various treatment approaches and techniques are reviewed with emphasis on therapeutic exercise, dosing and exercise prescription, and handling/positioning and their effects on a child’s participation across the ICF.
 The eight hours of on-line pre-coursework will prepare participants for this hand-on experience.